Anaridis Rodriguez: Career

 Rodriguez joined CBS Boston as an anchor/reporter in April 2017.
-She exited the station in April of 2022.
+She exited the station in April 2022.
 In 2023 she joined the Providence, Rhode Island–based public relations firm The Perry Group where she serves as a Vice President.
-Concurrently with her PR duties, in January of 2024 she became host of Generation Rising on Rhode Island PBS.
+Concurrently with her PR duties, in January 2024 she became host of Generation Rising on Rhode Island PBS.

 Early life and education

 Rodriguez was born in the Dominican Republic and immigrated to the United States at age 12 with her family.

 She has a Master's degree in journalism from Emerson College and a Bachelor's degree in communications and Spanish at Rhode Island College.

 Personal life

 Rodriguez married Jesse J. Starnino on October 6, 2012.
 They have one child, a son.